TUM-Dev/NavigaTUM/webclient/README.md

 ### Testing
 If you do a development build you can use a simple webserver to test the build.

-Ensure that *navigatum-server* is running in the background.
+Ensure that *NavigaTUM-server* is running in the background.
 By default the webclient will connect to the server on `http://localhost:8080`.
 If you want to connect to the public API instead, change `api_prefix` in `config-local.js` to `https://roomapi.tum.sexy/api/` and rebuild.

 Now run: